Newall Surname

 Newall Last Name Statistics demography

-The religious devotion of those carrying the surname is principally Anglican (41%) in Ireland.
+The religious adherence of those carrying the Newall surname is primarily Anglican (41%) in Ireland.

-In The United States those holding the Newall last name are 0.98999999999999% more likely to be registered with the Democratic Party than the national average, with 52.24% being registered with the party.
+In The United States those holding the Newall surname are 0.98999999999999% more likely to be registered with the Democratic Party than The US average, with 52.24% being registered to vote for the party.

 The amount Newall earn in different countries varies greatly.
 In Norway they earn 9.74% more than the national average, earning 379,780 kr per year; in South Africa they earn 370.99% more than the national average, earning R 1,119,240 per year; in Colombia they earn 25.6% more than the national average, earning $28,514,400 COP per year; in United States they earn 5.56% more than the national average, earning $45,546 USD per year and in Canada they earn 24.48% more than the national average, earning $61,844 CAD per year.